Meltrust/keeper-tapsy/README.md

 - You can publish posts, comment on posts
 - In your timeline, only your posts and posts from friends show up
 - Ability to view all users for now, to be able to add friends
+- *New* API endpoints for displaying posts.
+- *New* API endpoints for displaying posts' comments.
+- *New* API endpoints for creating a user and get an authenticity token.
+- *New* API endpoints for creating comments as an authenticated user.

 ### What's planned for the future